Saturday, 7 October 2017

 Sardar Khushwant Singh with people in his ancestral village

-Member of Rajya Sabha and renowned journalist Khushwant Singh in Pakistan
+Member of the Rajya Sabha and renowned journalist Khushwant Singh in Pakistan

 Pakistan and India's fear of each other is just a misapprehension